Cholesterol – what is it?

 Cholesterol is packaged up with proteins when it travels around your bloodstream.
 These packages are called lipoproteins (‘lipo’ is another word for fat).

-- LDL (low-density lipoprotein) cholesterol – commonly known as ‘bad cholesterol’.
-It carries cholesterol from your liver into your bloodstream, where it can stick to your blood vessels and cause damage.
+• LDL (low-density lipoprotein) cholesterol – commonly known as bad cholesterol It carries cholesterol from your liver through your bloodstream, where it can cause damage.

-- HDL (high-density lipoprotein) cholesterol – commonly known as ‘good cholesterol’.
-It carries the cholesterol in your blood back to your liver, where it is broken down.
+• HDL (high-density lipoprotein) cholesterol commonly known as good cholesterol.
+It carries the cholesterol in your blood vessel walls and tissues back to your liver, where it's broken down.

-When people talk about having high cholesterol, they are usually referring to LDL cholesterol.
+When people talk about having high cholesterol, they're usually referring to LDL cholesterol.
 High levels of LDL cholesterol and low levels of HDL cholesterol increase your risk of having heart disease.

-You only need a little bit of cholesterol for your body to function well.
+You only need a small amount of cholesterol for your body to function well.
+Your body can filter out cholesterol but how well it's able to do this depends on a number of factors such as the foods you eat, your age, how much you exercise and your genetics.
 Cholesterol can build up in your body from childhood.
 Too much cholesterol can cause the arteries that carry blood around your body to become stiffer, narrower or clogged.
 This can lead to serious problems such as a heart attack or stroke.
+Read more about high cholesterol.

 You can find out what your cholesterol level is by having a blood test.
 You won't have any symptoms that tell you your cholesterol is high.